Interested in becoming a sleep consultant?

 How to handle sickness, teething, and travel

-Traveling with little ones can be exhausting and stressful!
-It will most likely be impossible to do all naps in a crib or bed, so be flexible and allow naps to happen on the go, but try to get those naps in at the appropriate times.
 When it comes to sleeping in an unfamiliar environment, it always helps to pack some comfort items from home.
-Pack some familiar books, a sheet and sleep sack, your sound machine etc. Spend some time playing in the room in or around your child’s sleep space before bed so they are less anxious about falling asleep in a new environment.
+Pack some familiar books, a sheet and sleep sack, your sound machine, etc. Spend some time playing in the room in or around your child’s sleep space before bed.
+This will help your child be less anxious about falling asleep in a new environment.

 How do I know when it’s time to drop a nap?

 As a certified pediatric sleep consultant, I always advise clients and friends to hold off on dropping a nap until it’s really obviously time to do so.
-I’m a big believer of giving children the daytime sleep that they need.
+I’m a big believer in giving children the daytime sleep that they need.
 If your child is refusing a nap, consider whether you can shorten the other naps to still allow for that nap that is getting tricky before eliminating it completely.
-In addition to capping naps, you can also opt for a later bedtime to preserve that last nap for a while longer.
-Once you feel that you’ve exhausted those two options, it may be time to drop a nap.
-Always remember to refer to my “Sleep Chart” for guidance on how much sleep your child needs at any given age.

 When should I transition my child from their crib to a bed?

 The most important thing to do is to communicate with your child.
 Set up some rules and expectations for the transition so they know what to expect.
 Explain that it’s not safe for them to get out of bed by themselves and they should always call out for a parent if they need help.
-You can also introduce an “OK to wake clock” so that they are encouraged to stay in bed until a reasonable hour in the morning.
-Reward good behavior from the beginning to encourage continued good behavior!

-We are expecting a new baby!
 Now that the Rock n Play is recalled, what do you recommend that we use for the earliest months?

 What is the best age to teach a baby to sleep independently?

-At the Center for Pediatric Sleep Management we believe that you can start working on this from the very beginning.
+At the Center for Pediatric Sleep Management, we believe that you can start working on this from the very beginning.
 Getting your newborn onto a predictable schedule with feeds and naps is the first step.
-Also consider allowing your newborn to nap horizontally in their crib or bassinet whenever possible.
+Also, consider allowing your newborn to nap horizontally in their crib or bassinet whenever possible.
 The more practice they get during the day will set them up for success overnight.
-When it comes to more formal “sleep training” I think between 12-20 weeks is a great time to start!
+When it comes to more formal “sleep training” I think between 12-20 weeks is a great time to start.

 What if I feel like I could use some professional help and support through the sleep training process?